The Bayesian Context Trees State Space Model for time series modelling and forecasting: Introduction

 {\bf The BCT-X framework.} In this work, we introduce a novel Bayesian modelling approach that combines important features of both the above classes.
 First, meaningful discrete states are identified, but these are {\em observable} rather than hidden: Each {\em state} is a short discrete sequence given by the appropriately quantised values of some of the most recent samples.
 This collection of states is described by a discrete {\em context-tree model}.
 Then a different time series model -- a {\em base model} -- is associated with each possible current state, generating the next sample.

 In technical terms, we define a Bayesian hierarchical model.
-The top level consists of a set of relevant states, naturally represented as a discrete context-tree model~\cite{BCT-JRSSB:22}, which admits a natural interpretation and captures important aspects of the structure present in the data.
+The top level consists of a set of relevant states, naturally represented as a discrete context-tree model, which admits a natural interpretation and captures important aspects of the structure present in the data.
 And the bottom level associates an arbitrary time series model to each state.
+Equivalently, at the top level we can think of the context-tree model as defining a partition of the state space: Every discrete state actually corresponds to a different region of this partition, for which at the bottom level we associate a different base model (that is to be used in that region).
 We call the resulting model class the {\em Bayesian Context Trees State Space Model}, or BCT-X. The `BCT' part refers to the discrete context-tree models, and the `X' indicates that any existing time series family of models can be employed as base models for the different states.

+Bayesian Context Trees (BCT) were originally introduced~\cite{BCT-JRSSB:22} as a Bayesian framework for modelling variable-memory Markov chains.
+So far, the BCT framework has only been used in the restricted setting of {\em{discrete-valued}} time series -- which of course considerably limits its practical applicability.
+The main conceptual novelty of this work is that, although context trees are naturally suited for discrete data (and have only been used in this setting), we show that they can also be utilised in a very effective way for {\em{real-valued}} time series.
+Specifically, by introducing an appropriate quantiser, context-tree models can be used to define discrete states (or equivalently, partitions of the state space) as explained above, and hence provide a general way of building flexible and interpretable mixture models, by associating a different, arbitrary base-model to each state/state-space region.

 Although at times we refer to BCT-X as a `model', it is in fact a general framework for building Bayesian mixture models for time series, which can be used in conjunction with any existing model class.
 The resulting model family is rich, flexible, and much more general than the class one starts with.
 For example, using any of the standard linear families (like AR or ARIMA) leads to much more general mixture models that can capture highly nonlinear trends and are also easily interpretable.
 Moreover, this type of observable state process facilitates effective Bayesian inference.
-This is achieved by exploiting the structure of context-tree models, in a similar spirit to the ``discrete'' methods developed for discrete-valued time series in~\cite{BCT-JRSSB:22,ctw-isit:21},
+This is achieved by exploiting the structure of context-tree models, in a similar spirit to the methods developed for discrete-valued time series in~\cite{BCT-JRSSB:22,ctw-isit:21}.